-Emmett’s Place Will Provide a Comforting Space for Our Families
+Emmett’s Place Provides a Comforting Space for NICU Families

-Dr. and Mrs. Sorenson want to ensure Emmett’s short life will have a lasting impact on other families.
+Dr. and Mrs. Sorensen want to ensure Emmett’s short life will have a lasting impact on other families.
 They decided to celebrate and remember Emmett by providing a warm and inviting area for families to be together during a hospital stay.
-A renovation project is expanding and improving the current family space.
-When complete, it will be staffed by clinicians from Ronald McDonald House, an organization that specializes in the special needs of families with critically ill children.
+The renovation project expanded and improved the family space.
+It will be staffed by clinicians from Ronald McDonald House, an organization that specializes in the special needs of families with critically ill children.

-Located adjacent to the hospital’s Neonatal Intensive Care Unit, Emmett’s Place is scheduled to open on October 1, 2017.
-The welcoming and comforting space will include a kitchenette, laundry facilities, a variety of snacks, sleeping rooms for parents and access to the special children’s activity area, Abby’s Nook.
+Located adjacent to the hospital’s Neonatal Intensive Care Unit, Emmett’s Place opened on October 1, 2017.
+The welcoming and comforting space includes a kitchenette, laundry facilities, a variety of snacks, sleeping rooms for parents and access to the special children’s activity area, Abby’s Nook.

 Research shows, proximity during a hospital stay allows better communication between parents and the medical team, and improves adherence to complicated treatment plans.
 This project is entirely donor-funded and will rely on ongoing community support through the MVH Foundation.
 If you would like more information, or would like to donate to this exciting family project, please call Beth Hutter at the MVH Foundation office at 937-208-2700.